Battery-Intelligence-Lab/dtw-cpp/docs/1_getting_started/1_installation.md

 - [CMake](https://cmake.org/)
 - A suitable compiler (Clang, GCC, MSVC, etc.)
 - Gurobi (optional, if not installed then HiGHS will be used as the MIP solver)
+- [OpenMP](https://www.openmp.org/) this should come with GCC and MSVC libraries; however to install it with Clang, you may install `libomp-xx-dev` where `xx` is your clang version.

 The following dependencies are installed by the CPM package manager:
 - [HiGHS](https://highs.dev/) as an open source MIP solver alternative to Gurobi.